How do you know when it’s time to talk with your doctor about medication to treat anxiety and depression?

-Medication is definitely NOT a magic bullet to feeling better, but it can help.
-Especially when it is part of a comprehensive plan that includes psychotherapy.
+Medication is definitely not a magic bullet for feeling better.
+But it can help, especially when it’s part of a comprehensive plan that includes psychotherapy.

 Taking medication is not a sign of weakness.
-It is treating a disorder.
-Or helping to reduce symptoms.
+It is treating a disorder or at least helping to reduce symptoms.

 Concerns about weight gain are common.
 Some medications for depression and anxiety are associated with weight loss, some with weight gain, and some with weight neutrality (meaning no effect on weight).